Our itinerary in Tanzania

-About the National Parks: the most popular Tanzania destinations are encompassed in the so-called “northern circuit“.The circuit starts in Arusha and includes Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area and the Serengeti National Park that stretches north the Tanzania/Kenya border.
+About the National Parks: the most popular Tanzania destinations are encompassed in the so-called “northern circuit“.The circuit starts in Arusha and includes Arusha National Park, Tarangire National Park, Lake Manyara National Park, the Ngorongoro Conservation Area and the Serengeti National Park, which stretches north of the Tanzania/Kenya border.

-Serengeti wildebeest migration: it’s one of the most spectacular events of the whole Africa and consists of the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
-The exact timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall.
-It’s possible to see the migration all year round (the wildebeests migrate in a clockwise movement around the Serengeti National Park), but the most spectacular moment is from June to October when thousands of them crossing the Mara river (northern Serengeti) with many predators such as lions, cheetahs and crocodiles ready to catch their preys.
+Serengeti wildebeest migration: it’s one of the most spectacular events in the whole of Africa and consists of the movement of vast numbers of the Serengeti’s wildebeest to Masai Mara National Park (and back) in search of green pasture, accompanied by large numbers of zebra, Grant’s gazelle, Thomson’s gazelle, eland and impala.
+The exact timing of the Serengeti wildebeest migration depends entirely on the rainfall.
+It’s possible to see the migration all year round (the wildebeests migrate in a clockwise movement around the Serengeti National Park).
+Still, the most spectacular moment is from June to October when thousands of them cross the Mara river (northern Serengeti) with many predators such as lions, cheetahs and crocodiles ready to catch their prey.

-Mean of transport: a hatch top vehicle 4WD with driver rented through a local agency.
+Mean transport: a hatch top vehicle 4WD with driver rented through a local agency.

-Alternatively, you can also look at the web platform Viator that offers tours around Tanzania managed by local tour operators.
-Another good way to look for your Safari is by using the website safaribookings.com.
+Alternatively, you can also look at the web platform Viator.com which offers tours around Tanzania managed by local tour operators.
+Another good way to look for your Safari is by using safaribookings.com.

 Self-drive: another option is to rent a 4WD vehicle and self-drive through the parks.
-In Arusha, you’ll find some rental cars companies that provide you with the right vehicle to drive to the parks’ gravel road networks.
-You can try with Arusha car rental and safaris, Roadtrip Africa, Seasons Tanzania.
+In Arusha, you’ll find some rental car companies providing the right vehicle to drive to the parks’ gravel road networks.
+You can try Arusha car rental and safaris, Roadtrip Africa, and Seasons Tanzania.

-Accommodations: you can choose between the expensive lodges, medium-range hotel (not always), and campsites’ cheapest choice.
+Accommodations: you can choose between expensive lodges, medium-range hotels (not always), and campsites.
 If you arrange your trip through a local agency, you can specify which accommodation you prefer.